Horizontal-org/Tella-website/docs/features.md

 ## Camera (photos and videos)

 Tella offers a built-in camera where you can take photos and videos.
 All media collected inside Tella will not be available outside of it, as all files get encrypted as soon as they are taken.
 Files can only be accessed inside Tella, using the lock to open the app.
 Photos and videos won’t appear on the phone Gallery.
-In Tella, photos and videos will have a default name, but userscan rename those using the Rename button.
+In Tella, photos and videos will have a default name, but users can rename those using the Rename button.
 Files can also be organized in folders.

 The camera offers the possibility to change the resolution of videos before recording in order to save space: the lower the resolution, the less space the video takes, but also the lower the quality of the video.